 When you first daydream about living on a rock somewhere in the middle of the ocean, images of palm trees, coconuts, and white sand beaches come to mind.
-Each island is populated with friendly locals, eager to welcome you as one of their own.
+Each tropical island is populated with friendly locals, eager to welcome you as one of their own.
 There are no logistical problems, cultural snafus, health concerns, or political strife to squash your notions about what island life is really like.

 When you move to your little plot of paradise, reality sets in as do the challenges of living somewhere hundreds — or thousands — of miles away from the nearest major metropolis.